cmmartti/react-image-scroller/readme.md

 A simple scrolling image gallery for React.
 Unlike every other image gallery, this one is designed to show multiple images at once, without cropping them.
 It is not designed to be a cinematic experience, but rather an alternative to splashing a bunch of images on screen directly.
 Great for screenshots and other odd-shaped content.

-Without JavaScript, React-Image-Scroller will fall back to a simple horizontally-scrolling container with a scrollbar.
+When used with server-side rendering and a client does not have JavaScript, React-Image-Scroller will fall back to a simple horizontally-scrolling container with a scrollbar.
 Otherwise, the scrollbar is automatically hidden and the scrolling container is augmented with additional behaviour, such as next/previous buttons, scroll snapping, and index buttons.

 ## Demo